Frank Miller: The 1990s: Sin City and 300

 In 1991, Miller started work on his first Sin City story.
 Serialized in Dark Horse Presents #51–62, it proved to be another success, and the story was released in a trade paperback.
 This first Sin City "yarn" was rereleased in 1995 under the name The Hard Goodbye.
 Sin City proved to be Miller's main project for much of the remainder of the decade, as Miller told more Sin City stories within this noir world of his creation, in the process helping to revitalize the crime comics genre.
 Sin City proved artistically auspicious for Miller and again brought his work to a wider audience without comics.
 Miller lived in Los Angeles, California in the 1990s, which influenced Sin City.
-He later lived in the Hell's Kitchen neighborhood of New York City, which was also an influence.Daredevil: The Man Without Fear was a five issue miniseries published by Marvel Comics in 1993.
+He later lived in the Hell's Kitchen neighborhood of New York City, which was also an influence.

+Daredevil: The Man Without Fear was a five issue miniseries published by Marvel Comics in 1993.
 In this story, Miller and artist John Romita Jr. told Daredevil's origins differently from in the previous comics, and they provided additional detail to his beginnings.
 Miller also returned to superheroes by writing issue #11 of Todd McFarlane's Spawn, as well as the Spawn/Batman crossover for Image Comics.

 In 1994, Miller became one of the founding members of the comic imprint Legend, under which many of his Sin City works were released via Dark Horse Comics.
 In 1995, Miller and Darrow collaborated again on Big Guy and Rusty the Boy Robot, published as a two-part miniseries by Dark Horse.
-In 1999 it became an animated series on Fox Kids.
+In 1999, it became an animated series on Fox Kids.

-Written and illustrated by Frank Miller with painted colors by Varley, 300 was a 1998 comic-book miniseries, released as a hardcover collection in 1999, retelling the Battle of Thermopylae and the events leading up to it from the perspective of Leonidas of Sparta.
+Written and illustrated by Miller with painted colors by Varley, 300 was a 1998 comic-book miniseries, released as a hardcover collection in 1999, retelling the Battle of Thermopylae and the events leading up to it from the perspective of Leonidas of Sparta.
 300 was particularly inspired by the 1962 film The 300 Spartans, a movie that Miller watched as a young boy.